Wide band power detector to control microwave

 and save it on one free memory.

-The built in cal use up to 8 measurements
+The built in cal

-points to calculate the linearization.
-This procedure can also be used to take
+use up to 8 measurements points to calculate the linearization.
+This procedure

-the process the cal parameters are saved into the current cal memory which is
+attenuator or coupling factor.
+At the end of the process the cal parameters are saved into the current cal memory which is located in ROM (no volatile after power

-located in ROM (no volatile after power off).
-A total of 9 memory banks are available to
+off).
+A total of 9 memory banks are

-save calibration for further uses.
+available to save calibration for further uses.

 Figure 3: The calibration factors for one specific frequency can be reloaded with the VT100 terminal